AU-CDS/assignment-3---rnns-for-text-generation-limppa/README.md

 Then train save the RNN model by navigating to the root folder and running this command: `python src/rnn_save.py`

 Finally, you can load the model and have it generate continuation of any text you input.
 For example, generate a text that starts with "China" and continues for 6 words by running this command: `python src/rnn_load.py "China" 6`
-*Note: you can swap "China" and 6 for any words (in quotes) you want followed by any number.
+*Note: you can swap "China" and 6 for any words you want followed by any number.*

-Need to download the news data and place into "in" folder